-You hardly see local life in action from the boat as the towns are high up, tucked away and out of reach.
-As like much of China, substantial construction is also in constant view including high-rises and massive half-built bridges.
+You hardly see local life from the boat as the towns are high up, tucked away and out of reach.
+With much of China, substantial construction is also in constant view, including high-rises and massive half-built bridges.

-Mainly, the trip is a convenient source to get you from one major travel hub to another, whether that’s going downstream from Chongqing to Yichang or the other way around.
+The trip is a convenient source to get you from one major travel hub to another, whether going downstream from Chongqing to Yichang or the other way around.

-If you don’t raise your expectations too high, you won’t be disappointed.
+You won’t be disappointed if you don’t raise your expectations too high.
 You will enjoy the peaceful surroundings and the time to recharge your batteries.
 Just don’t expect the service you receive from a cruise liner at home.

 More on China Travel